mskf3000/Tutorials-and-Cheat-Sheets/MySQL.md

 	init-connect='SET NAMES utf8'
 	character-set-server = utf8

+Or on MySQL 5.5 and above, do this using `utf8mb4`:

+	[client]
+	default-character-set = utf8mb4

+	[mysql]
+	default-character-set = utf8mb4

+	[mysqld]
+	collation-server = utf8mb4_unicode_ci
+	character-set-client-handshake = FALSE
+	character-set-server = utf8mb4

 In some cases you might need to use this for `init-connect` instead of the simple `SET NAMES utf8` value shown above:

     init-connect='SET collation_connection = utf8_general_ci; SET NAMES utf8;'

+Check these values by running this command within MySQL:

+    SHOW VARIABLES LIKE 'character_set%';

+Or this variation:

+	SHOW VARIABLES WHERE Variable_name LIKE 'character\_set\_%' OR Variable_name LIKE 'collation%';

 ### Installing—or Upgrading—to MySQL 5.5 (from MySQL 5.1) on RedHat/CentOS 6